 The war upon sad speech, the desperate jest,

 The narrator of this poem begins by speaking directly to one particular listener.
 This poem, in it’s entirety, is a speech made to someone on another’s behalf.
-There are many elements of this piece that, even by the end, are not fully revealed or made clear.
+There are many elements of ‘Reserve‘ that, even by the end, are not fully revealed or made clear.
 It is not know to whom the speaker is directing her words, or who exactly she is.

-In the first lines, while speaking to her listener, the narrator primes the conversation with two complimentary phrases.
+In the first lines, while speaking to her listener, the narrator primes the conversation with two complementary phrases.
 She tells her listener that he or she is “dear” and “above the rest!”
 From just these two phrases the reader already understands the dynamic between the two people.
 The listener is incredibly important to the speaker, and she needs her listener to know that.
-In the following lines the reason for her compliments is made clear, she is hoping that her listener will do something for her, and for another.
+In the following lines, the reason for her compliments is made clear, she is hoping that her listener will do something for her, and for another.

 She wishes that he/she will “forgive him his evasive moods and cold.”
 The poet has once again added an element to this poem that does not contribute to clearing up its meaning and context.
 Who is “he?”
 And what has he done that needs to be forgiven?
 The reader will not have a clear answer to the first question, but the second will be discussed fully.

 The narrator desires that her listener forgive this person for the way he has been acting lately.
 He has been “absent” in his speech and unsteady in his “jest[s].”
 He has not been himself.

 And pity’s wildest gush but half-confessed,